Issues - Noise

 - We have noise mitigation options that could be included.

 So what has gone wrong?
 We have identified three factors (click on the hyperlinks below to see the detail we have compiled on each of the individual issues).

 - The HS2 noise estimates were wrong to start with as the noise 'model' they used produced inaccurate results.

 - The specification for the trains that are actually going to be used is 'noisier' than the original 'HS2 train' proposed for use between London and Birmingham.

 - They have changed the type of track they intend to use to lay preformed sections, this is called a slab track - this is potentially noisier than the type originally planned.

 These three factors combined mean that they will find it increasingly difficult to keep to the promised levels, in fact the noise that will be produced exceeds the World Health Organisation night time limits of 60db which will impact many residents trying to sleep, and shatter the peace of Wendover.
-We think it's in everyone's interests to address the issue with additional mitigation now, as it will become very difficult to sort this out later.
+We think it's in everyone's interests to address how we can ensure that additional mitigation will become available in future, as HS2’s policies mean that it will become very difficult to sort this out later.